Medical Insurance

 This is a document issued by the embassy/consulate certifying that you have never been involved with the Indian police.
 The normal procedure for issuing a PCC is that the embassy/consulate checks with the police authorities in the area(s) in India where you had been residing, and issues the PCC after obtaining their clearance.
 As this procedure generally takes some time, an alternative is for you to directly approach the relevant police authorities in India (or request your friends/relatives to do so on your behalf) and obtain a certificate from them that you have not been involved in any police case during the period of your stay in India (please ensure that the relevant dates (stayed in India from so-and-so date to so-and-so date) are included in the certificate).

-In view of the current situation, the Embassy of India, has decided not to accept consular service applications through U.S. Postal Mail.
+The Embassy of India does not accept consular service applications through U.S. Postal Mail.
 It is suggested that applicants may apply for the services either at the Embassy Counter or send the application through a courier.
-This arrangement will continue till the situation improves.
+This arrangement will continue until the situation improves.

-The following return mail charges should be sent for return of serviced passports in addition to the prescribed visa fee.
-The Embassy/Consulate is not responsible for documents lost in mail.
-Express Mail: $15, Registered Mail: $10, Priority Mail: $7, Certified Mail: $5 For each additional passport a charge of $ 1/- would be levied as mailing charges.
-Applicants can also send a self addressed prepaid return envelope with the application in lieu of mailing charges.
+The following return mail charges should be sent for the return of serviced passports in addition to the prescribed visa fee.
+The Embassy/Consulate is not responsible for documents lost in the mail.
+Express Mail: $20, Registered Mail: $10, Priority Mail: $7, Certified Mail: $5 For each additional passport a charge of $ 1/- would be levied as mailing charges.
+Applicants can also send a self-addressed prepaid return envelope with the application in lieu of mailing charges.

-To apply for police clearance certificate, you should fill Miscellaneous Service Form (taken from Indian Embassy in Washington DC but will work in another consulates too).
-Alternatively, you can use fillable form for Indian Consulates in New York, San Francisco.
-If you use San Francisco form, also fill Personal Particulars Form (3 copies with photograph in each copy).
+To apply for a police clearance certificate, you should fill the Miscellaneous Service Form.
 You also need to take/send your passport and passport size photograph (affixed in the form) for this.
 It is advisable to apply in person.
-When you apply in person, also carry photocopy of passport and submit that photocopy to the consulate.
-Also take copy of your H1/H4 visa approval notice.
-Fee for police Clearance Certificate is $11.
-Fee should be paid by Money Order/ Cashier checks made in favor of the Embassy of India/Consulate General of India.
+When you apply in person, also carry a photocopy of the passport and submit that photocopy to the consulate.
+Also, take a copy of your H1/H4 visa approval notice.
+The fee should be paid by Money Order/ Cashier checks made in favor of the Embassy of India/Consulate General of India.
 Cash is accepted only at the counter.
 Personal checks are not accepted.
-Additionally, you should pay $22 for telex charges if you would like to get PCC on expedited basis.
+Additionally, you should pay additional charges if you would like to get the PCC on an expedited basis.

 Canada

-Information about police certificate from Canada can be found here.
+Information about police certificates from Canada can be found here.

 If you look up the blue pages (government offices) of your phone book, you will see RCMP phone # under "Canada" section.
 In Toronto the number is 416-363-9072

-There are two types of police certificates, one is name check based and other is fingerprint based.
-Only name check based police certificates are required for US immigration.
-Fingerprint based police certificates are for Canadian immigration.
+There are two types of police certificates, one is name check based and the other is fingerprint-based.
+Only name check based police certificates are required for U.S. immigration.
+Fingerprint-based police certificates are for Canadian immigration.

 Other Countries